Sacramento Pays $11M To Settle 2018 Crosswalk Crash That Killed Woman Walking With Grandson

-SACRAMENTO (AP) – Sacramento has paid $11 million to settle a lawsuit after a car hit a boy and killed his grandmother in 2018, one of the city’s largest such payouts.
+SACRAMENTO (AP/CBS13) – Sacramento has paid $11 million to settle a lawsuit after a car hit a boy and killed his grandmother in 2018, one of the city’s largest such payouts.

-QuiChang Zhu, 72, and her grandson Jian Hao Kuang, 6, were using a crosswalk to cross a busy street south of downtown Sacramento, but the intersection has no traffic lights.READ MORE: Child Tax Credit: When Will Your October Payment Show Up?
+QuiChang Zhu, 72, and her grandson Jian Hao Kuang, 6, were using a crosswalk to Freeport Boulevard, but the intersection has no traffic lights.READ MORE: Controversial NLDS Game 5 Checked Swing Call Will Linger Among Giants Fans For Generations

 A driver struck the pair, killing Zhu and severely injuring Kuang, causing permanent brain damage, according to a lawsuit filed in Sacramento County Superior Court.